 Warmth, light, and doors are required in the room where chickens are kept.
 Nests are provided with them so that laying hens can carry them.
 Wooden crates or wicker baskets can be used.
 You should keep an eye on the litter’s cleanliness and dryness at all times.

 Chickens will be less sick if they have access to fresh air on a daily basis.
-The birds will be able to independently forage for food, take sun and air baths, and carry eggs that are more complete from a biological standpoint if they are given the option to go out into the fresh air.
+The chickens can independently forage for food, take sun and air baths, and carry eggs that are more complete from a biological standpoint if they are allowed to go out into the fresh air.

 The chicken coop must be heated and lit in the winter.
 The temperature should be around 18 and 22 degrees Celsius.
-Chickens may develop hypothermia and frostbite on the crest and earrings when the temperature dips to 3-5 degrees below zero.
-Chickens will not also lay if the temperature falls below 10 degrees Celsius.
+Lohmann Brown chickens may develop hypothermia and frostbite on the crest and earrings when the temperature dips to 3-5 degrees below zero.
+Lohmann Brown hens also will not lay if the temperature falls below 10 degrees Celsius.

 Special equipment is installed in the hen house to feed and water the chickens.
 The feeders are set up in such a way that the hens can’t move them or leave their droppings in them.